Protecting fashion with design patents

 Design patents make sense for short lifespan products

 Products that have a shorter shelf life (e.g., 3-6 years) will benefit from the earlier grant of design patents.
 Unlike utility patent applications which can take several years and involve multiple rejections, a design patent can get granted within 21 months on average.
-US design patent applications currently enjoy an approximate success rate of 85%.
+In recent years, US design patent applications have benefited from a high approval rate of roughly 85%.
 If an Office Action is issued in a design application, the objections typically relate to indefinite drawings which can be corrected with replacement drawings.

 The length of a design patent is 15 years from the grant date, which should last long enough to cover a wide multitude of trendy consumer goods.